-Pro Social Behaviour Staff Response

-Giving good responses in class.
-Verbal Praise

-Being kind to each other.
-In class praise and rewards e.g. stickers, smiley

-Following the class rules. faces, reward charts, pink marking.
+Pro Social Behaviour Staff Response Giving good responses in class.
+Verbal Praise Being kind to each other.
+In class praise and rewards e.g. stickers, smiley Following the class rules. faces, reward charts, pink marking.
 Good work.
-House points, sharing of good work

-Good listening.
-Children can share achievements if the head

-Being polite. teacher visits the class.
+House points, sharing of good work Good listening.
+Children can share achievements if the head Being polite. teacher visits the class.
 Helping others.
 Being a good talk partner.
 Putting in effort.

-Positive participation in class

-Multiples of house-points achieved.
-Bronze (10,20,30), Silver (40,50,60), Gold

-(70,80,90), Diamond (100,120,130), Platinum

-(any above) certificates.

-First bronze, silver and gold to be given in

-assembly.
-All diamond and platinum given in

-assembly

-Producing a particularly good piece of Stickers/ visit to year leader/subject

-work or for showing good progress in leader/headteacher

-their work e.g. a child who usually Showing work in assembly

-forgets all punctuation produces a

-piece of work correctly punctuated.

-Work or behaviour judged to be Head Teacher Award and postcard home (To be

-exceptional by the head teacher. decided by head teacher)

-Photographs of these children are displayed in

-the dining room and in the entrance hall.

-Meeting the criteria for the fortnightly Outstanding Award - Badge given in assembly.

-outstanding award.
-Photographs of these children are displayed in

-the dining room and in the entrance hall.
+Positive participation in class Multiples of house-points achieved.
+Bronze (10,20,30), Silver (40,50,60), Gold (70,80,90), Diamond (100,120,130), Platinum (any above) certificates.
+First bronze, silver and gold to be given in assembly.
+All diamond and platinum given in assembly Producing a particularly good piece of Stickers/ visit to year leader/subject work or for showing good progress in leader/headteacher their work e.g. a child who usually Showing work in assembly forgets all punctuation produces a piece of work correctly punctuated.
+Work or behaviour judged to be Head Teacher Award and postcard home (To be exceptional by the head teacher. decided by head teacher) Photographs of these children are displayed in the dining room and in the entrance hall.
+Meeting the criteria for the fortnightly Outstanding Award - Badge given in assembly. outstanding award.
+Photographs of these children are displayed in the dining room and in the entrance hall.
 First gold certificate earned Gold star badge/wristband

-Outstanding effort/ progress/ End of year awards.

-achievement/ behaviour across an

-academic year

-Most house points collected in a year
+Outstanding effort/ prog achievement/ behaviour academic year Most house points colle Outstanding effort/achie P.E. across an cted in a year Good attendance.

-Outstanding effort/achievement in

-P.E.

-Good attendance.